tillbiskup/evedata/docs/architecture.rst

 As such, the ``HDF5Item`` class hierarchy shown above is pretty generic and should work with all eveH5 versions.
 However, it is *not* meant as a generic HDF5 interface, as it does make some assumptions based on the eveH5 file structure and format.

-.. admonition:: Points to discuss further (without claiming to be complete)

-    * Non-monotonic position counts in eveH5 datasets

-      Due to the (intrinsic) way the engine handles scans, position counts can be non-monotonic (`#4562 <https://redmine.ahf.ptb.de/issues/4562>`_, `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_).
-However, this will usually be a problem for the analysis.
-Therefore: Where to implement the sorting logic?
-Here in the IO boundary, or rather at the facade level?

 Some comments (not discussions any more, though):